 - Printer cartridges

 - Batteries (including car batteries)

 - Construction and demolition waste (including lead products and asbestos)

 - Household hazardous waste: aerosols, paints and solvents, pesticides, automotive fluids, cleaning agents

 - Appliances containing refrigerants: refrigerators, freezers, window air conditioning units, dehumidifiers

 Where and How to Recycle/Dispose of Waste

 Reuse, when possible, is preferable to recycling, as it extends a product’s useful life in its current form.
 Therefore, the first option for disposing of an item should be finding out if it can be sold or donated.
-Electronics, working appliances, clothing, and household items can be given to friends or local charities or gotten rid of through sites such as Freecycle or Craigslist.
+Electronics, working appliances, clothing, and household items can be given to friends or local charities or gotten rid of through sites such as Freecycle or Craigslist or various social media groups.
 Surplus building materials, office supplies, product samples, and more can be donated to organizations like Construction Junction, Pittsburgh Center for Creative Reuse and the Habitat for Humanity ReStore.

 1-800-RECYCLING.COM is a wonderful resource for finding the nearest places to dispose of all kinds of items.
 Some companies do charge fees for picking up or accepting certain waste types, but others have financial incentive programs that will actually pay, for example, to take old, inefficient appliances off the market.
 Not all waste and recycling facilities are equal, so it’s wise to ask about their disposal practices for particular products.